-Men are vain, too.
-My practice proves it to me, with 19% of our new requests coming from men: lawyers, dentists, journalists, Bay Street boys, entrepreneurs, and builders, hairdressers, body-builders, doctors, etc. Men want to keep the edge and the alpha look.
+It’s not just women; men are vain, too.
+My practice proves it to me, with 19% of our new requests coming from men: lawyers, dentists, journalists, Bay Street boys, entrepreneurs, and builders, hairdressers, bodybuilders, doctors, etc. Men want to keep the edge and the alpha look.
 The Toronto, Montreal, and Vancouver markets are also extremely competitive.

 Men want to look good but won’t easily admit it.
 Therefore, male plastic surgery for my Toronto patients has to be inconspicuous, even more so than with women.

-Men want a natural result more than women do.
+Men want natural-looking results more than women do.
 Downtime is also an important consideration.
-Plastic surgeons must be careful as to not overdo it with men when performing a facelift, browlift, or eye lift, as it may feminize a man’s face.
+Plastic surgeons must be careful as to not overdo it with men when performing a facelift, browlift, or eyelid surgery, as it may feminize a man’s face.

 With men, LESS is MORE.

 Men can require repositioning of sagging soft tissues and neck muscle bands, similar to women.
 Men may benefit from fat grafting, too, although the cheeks should not be full.
 Facelift and necklift procedures are good opportunities for men to have a chin augmentation performed at the same time, helping to restore a youthful neck angle and strengthen their lower face, their profile, and their alpha personality.

 Differences in Surgical Technique

 That being said, many procedural techniques are different between men and women.

 With eyelid surgery, the distance between the eyelashes and the incision is shorter in men than women.
 The plastic surgeon will also try to stay within the bony orbit with the scar, as it is more difficult for men to camouflage the early scars with makeup, which I call “concealer” with my male patients.
 Yes, the language I use is also slightly different, depending on the patient’s gender.